ATPs/DecoyPYratPlus/README.md

   * allow miss-cleavage when get possible target peptides
     * DecoyPYrat do not include peptides from miss-cleaved sites when checking overlap of target and decoy peptides
   * DecoyPYratPlus introduces single mutation to the peptides which cannot be solved by shuffling.
 Mutation can be substitution, insertion or deletion.
 AA frequency in decoy database is almost unchanged.
 * an option of `--all_shuffle_mimic` is provided.
-The decoy sequences peptides will all be shuffled, nor just revert of the sequence.
+The decoy sequences peptides will all be shuffled, not just revert of the sequence.
   * **Note: It may be a bad idea, since shuffle every decoy peptides will make it much larger of the decoy searching space**

 ## how it works